 I always told myself I’d be financially independent with $1 million because I spent about $40,000 per year.
 That’s 4% of $1 million.

 When I finally convinced myself to quit my 9-5 job the investments could support a 3% withdrawal, and now that I’m a couple years into early retirement I’m withdrawing a measly 2%.
 What’s going on?

 Well, two things are happening.
-First, I didn’t realize how much “work” was costing me: commuting every day, buying new “work clothes”, paying for convenience.
+First of all, I didn’t realize how much “work” was costing me: commuting every day, buying new “work clothes”, paying for convenience.

-Without the overhead of a job my spending has gone down by 15% or so, and as I’m sitting here watching my spending go down my investments are growing.
+Without the overhead of a job my yearly spending has gone down by 15% or so, and as I’m sitting here watching my spending go down my investments are growing.

-I knew I was overthinking retiring early because I overthink everything to an absurd degree, and this 2% withdrawal confirms that.
+I knew I was overthinking quitting because I overthink everything to an absurd degree, and the 2% withdrawal confirms that.

 Anyways, if you reverse the math on all this you can simply multiply your yearly spending by 25 to find your “number”.
 You should do this right now.

-Because when you multiply your spending by 25 you start seeing that becoming financially independent isn’t about how much money you have, it’s about how much you spend, because how much you spend determines how much you need.
+Because when you multiply your spending by 25 you start seeing that becoming financially independent isn’t about how much money you have, it’s about how much you spend.
+How much you spend determines how much you need.

 Here, let me show you: